 Maine State Crisis Hotline

-If you are stressed out and need help, the Maine State Crisis Hotline offers support and referrals to agencies in your area.
+If you are stressed out and need help, the Maine State Crisis Hotline (888-568-1112) offers support and referrals to agencies in your area.
+Other crisis and hotline numbers are listed on the Maine DHHS website.

-If you are going through major life changes, the Maine Centers for Women, Work and Community can give you support and assistance.
-The Maine Centers offer workshops and courses in employability, career/life planning, job searches, self-esteem, assertiveness, personal resource management, and self-employment.
+If you are going through major life changes, New Ventures Maine can give you support and assistance.
+The Maine Centers offers free online and in-person workshops and courses in employability, career/life planning, job searches, self-esteem, money management, and self-employment.
 Call the number below to be referred to the program nearest you.

 Toll Free: 1-800-442-2092